Planning and Zoning

 - Redevelopment of the old Briarcliff Shop site in English Village with a new two-story building (retail on the ground floor and office above).

 - Remodel of the old Village Wine Market site in English Village has been completed as corporate headquaters for Chester's Chicken.

-- In addition to time-honored dining establishments such as Daniel George and Olexa's of Mountain Brook Village, it is now home to Avo/Dram, Another Broken Egg, and Brick & Tin restaurants; look for Ice House to open soon!
+- In addition to time-honored dining establishments such as Daniel George and Olexa's of Mountain Brook Village, it is now home to Avo/Dram, Another Broken Egg, Brick & Tin, and Ice House restaurants.

 - In addition to the family-friendly and diverse assortment of dining establishments in Crestline Village, it is now home to The Pantry, Taco Mama, Urban Cookhouse and Mrs. Dots; and don't forget to try delicious pre-made meals to take home from either Black Sheep Kitchen or Dinner.

 - Emmet O'Neal Library has a new parking lot for employees, which frees up public parking in Crestline Village.

 - Villlage Dermatology expanded and moved up the hill in Mountain Brook Village in the remodeled Union Carbide building.

 - Redevelopment of the Pilgrim Church site on Montclair Road is underway as a Planned Unit Development containing fifteen single-family homes.

 - Little Hardware has relocated from Mountain Brook Village to its new home in English Village in the previous Park Lane building on Cahaba Road.